devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 ![Output vector calculation](/assets/images/attention_score.png)

-This is the end of self-attention.
+The green box is the output vector of self-attention section.
+This is the value that is passed to the next part of the block.

 ## Multi-head Attention